reqnroll/Reqnroll/docs/Bindings/Context-Injection.md

 * If the injected objects implement `IDisposable`, they will be disposed after the scenario is executed.
 * The injection is resolved recursively, i.e. the injected class can also have dependencies.
 * Resolution is done using public constructors only.
-* If there are multiple public constructors, SpecFlow takes the first one.
+* If there are multiple public constructors, Reqnroll takes the first one.

-The container used by SpecFlow can be customized, e.g. you can include object instances that have already been created, or modify the resolution rules.
+The container used by Reqnroll can be customized, e.g. you can include object instances that have already been created, or modify the resolution rules.
 See the _Advanced options_ section below for details.

 ## Examples